What Google’s Customer Match Means for Klaviyo

 Earlier this week, Google announced Customer Match, a significant enhancement to Google AdWords that lets businesses import lists of email addresses and show specific ads to these lists, thus allowing for more personalized advertising.
 This functionality is conceptually the same as Facebook’s Custom Audiences, but takes this targeted, email-based advertising to a much broader portion of the web.
 Personalized ads – and Customer Match specifically – are a major opportunity for ecommerce stores to drive revenue and build customer rapport.

 Klaviyo’s built-in, data-driven segmentation and web-tracking features make it a prime resource in selecting the audience for these targeted ads.
-Even better, in the next few weeks, we will be rolling out new features that will allow you to sync your data with both Customer Match and Custom Audiences without having to manually import lists.

 How Google’s Customer Match and Facebook’s Custom Audiences Work